GissurM/cfDNA_Nanopore/Dorado_basecalling/README.md

 ## KEEP IN MIND ONLY THE "Dorado basecall" COMMAND NEEDS TO RUN IN A GPU IF PERFORMING SEPARATELY RUN THE OTHER COMMANDS IN A CPU ENVIRONMENT UNLESS YOU HAVE A POWERFUL GPU READILY AVAILABLE.

-A downloadable Dorado executable can be found here: https://github.com/nanoporetech/dorado A downloadable version of all genome mentioned above can be found here: https://hgdownload.soe.ucsc.edu/downloads.html (When downloading ref. genomes from USCS keep in mind you will be receiveing tar.gz files which are best to unseal using the gunzip command in a Linux environment.
+A downloadable Dorado executable can be found here: https://github.com/nanoporetech/dorado

+A downloadable version of all genomes mentioned above can be found here: https://hgdownload.soe.ucsc.edu/downloads.html (When downloading ref. genomes from USCS keep in mind you will be receiveing tar.gz files which are best to unseal using the gunzip command in a Linux environment.
 If on windows you can use Ubuntu/WSL.
 Once unzipped the fasta files in the directory are readily accessible in all systems.)